'The Book of Dreams', from Rolling Stone Magazine.

 Film directing

-During World War II, Fellini wrote for radio shows and was screenwriter for various Italian movies.
-In 1944 he created some sketches for an animated cartoon, 'Hello Jeep!', about an anthropomorphic jeep.
-The film would be directed by Luigi Giobbe, but he was soon replaced with Niso Ramponi.
-In the end the cartoon was never finished.
+During World War II, Fellini wrote for radio shows and worked as screenwriter for Italian movies.
+In 1944, he created some sketches for an animated cartoon called 'Hello Jeep!', about an anthropomorphic jeep.
+The film was to be directed by Luigi Giobbe, but he was soon replaced with Niso Ramponi.
+In the end, the cartoon was never finished.
 After the Liberation of Rome (4 June 1944), Fellini drew caricatures of Allied soldiers stationed in the city.
-He had his own 'caricature shop', but his life took another direction when film director Roberto Rosselini asked him to become his screenwriter.
-Soon he became his assistant-director too.
+He had his own "caricature shop", but his life took another direction when film director Roberto Rossellini asked him to become his screenwriter.
+After a while, Fellini became his assistant-director too.
 Fellini debuted as a director with 'Luci del Varietà' ('Variety Lights', 1950), but this picture was still co-directed with Alberto Lattuada.
 His first completely self-directed picture was 'Lo Sceicco Bianco' ('The White Sheik', 1952).
-The film also marked his first collaboration with Nino Rota, who'd compose the soundtrack for all of Fellini's films until passing away in 1978.
+The film also marked his first collaboration with Nino Rota, who composed the soundtrack for all of Fellini's films until Rota's death in 1978.

 Style

-Fellini is praised for his magical-realistic style and visual inventiveness.
-He observed the world with an eye for wonder.
-His trademark are disturbing scenes of decadence, accompanied by the dreamy and frenetic soundtracks of his home composer Nino Rota.
-From '8 1/2' (1963) on, his films got increasingly more extravagant and surreal.
-Fellini portrayed society in a satirical way, where everyone looks, talks and/or acts bizarre.
-He often cast people with odd personal appearances and gave them prosthetics and make-up to make their faces even more unusual.
-Soon his pictures were filled with clowns, nuns, priests, dwarfs, giants, hermaphrodites, hunchbacks, androgyns, transvestites, physically handicapped people, obese people, big-breasted women...
-His approach drew controversy, particularly his not-too-flattering depictions of high society and the Roman Catholic church.
+Many scenes in Federico Fellini's films portray people who look, talk or act bizarre.
+Disturbing scenes of decadence and marginality are accompanied by the dreamy, frenetic and sometimes sinister soundtracks by his house composer Nino Rota.
+Fellini often cast people with odd physical looks and gave them prosthetics, make-up and strange outfits to make them even more unusual.
+Soon his pictures were filled with clowns, nuns, priests, dwarfs, giants, hermaphrodites, hunchbacks, androgyns, transvestites, physically handicapped people, obese people and big-breasted women.
+His satirical approach drew controversy, particularly his not-too-flattering depictions of high society and the Roman Catholic church.
 Critics often accused him of depicting people as walking caricatures.
-Terry Gilliam defended the often heard accusation that Fellini's characters were too grotesque, odd and bizarre: "Fellini was a cartoonist, I was a cartoonist.
+The director Terry Gilliam, of Monty Python fame, defended the often heard accusation that Fellini's characters were too grotesque, odd and bizarre: "Fellini was a cartoonist, I was a cartoonist.
 We both came from the same background.
 Which means you look at the world and you stretch it, you pull it, you distort it."
-Still, nobody denied that Fellini had an instinctive talent for powerful and inventive images.

 Influence of comics on his films

 Apart from depicting actors as colorful, cartoony looking characters, Fellini's films were also inspired by comics in different ways.
-His second film, 'Lo Sceicco Bianco' ('The White Sheik', 1952), was a satire of popular photo comics aimed at female readers.
-The character of Gesolmina in 'La Strada' (1954) was inspired by the hobo character 'Happy Hooligan' by Frederick Burr Opper.
-Fellini even claimed that Charlie Chaplin had based his Tramp character on Opper's creation.
-When Fellini made the film 'Giulietta degli Spiriti' ('Juliet of the Spiritis', 1965), he was inspired by the costumes and backgrounds in the comics of Antonio Rubino.
-In preparation for his nostalgic film 'Amarcord' (1973), Fellini studied the look of several 1930s comics.
-Winsor McCay's 'Little Nemo' was a direct influence on 'La Città Delle Donne' ('City of Women', 1980), where a man encounters all kinds of dream-like women.
+His second film, 'Lo Sceicco Bianco' ('The White Sheik', 1952), was a satire of the popular photo comics aimed at female readers.
+Gesolmina in 'La Strada' (1954) was based on the hobo character 'Happy Hooligan' by Frederick Burr Opper.
+Fellini claimed that Charlie Chaplin also modeled his Tramp character on Opper's creation (in reality Chaplin was inspired by another comic strip about two tramps, 'Weary Willy and Tired Tim' by Tom Browne).
+When Fellini made the film 'Giulietta degli Spiriti' ('Juliet of the Spiritis', 1965), he studied the costumes and backgrounds in the comics of Antonio Rubino.
+Winsor McCay's 'Little Nemo' inspired the scene in 'I Clowns' (1970), where a young boy crawls out of bed at night to look at a circus putting up its tent.
+The same comic was also a direct influence on 'La Città Delle Donne' ('City of Women', 1980), in which a man encounters all kinds of dream-like women.
+In preparation of his picture 'Amarcord' (1973), set in the 1930s, Fellini read several comics from this era to give him visual inspiration.
 In 'Intervista' (1986), Marcello Mastroianni plays the comic strip character Mandrake the Magician.

 Film producer Dino De Laurentiis considered Fellini as his first choice for directing a movie version of 'Flash Gordon', based on Alex Raymond's epic science fiction comic.
 Although Fellini was a fan of the series, he rejected the offer because he disliked literal comic book adaptations.
-Fellini: "Comics and the ghostly fascination of those paper people, paralysed in time, marionets without strings, unmoving, cannot be transposed to film, whose allure is motion, rhythm, dynamic.
+Fellini: "Comics and the ghostly fascination of those paper people, paralyzed in time, marionettes without strings, unmoving, cannot be transposed to film, whose allure is motion, rhythm, dynamic.
 It is a radically different means of addressing the eye, a different mode of expression."
-The 1980 'Flash Gordon' was released in theaters, directed by Mike Hodges.
-Interestingly enough, the extravagant sets, costumes and presence of a few Italian actresses, are closer to Fellini's style than Hodges.
+The 1980 'Flash Gordon' film was eventually directed by Mike Hodges.
+Remarkably enough, the extravagant sets, costumes and presence of a couple of Italian actresses, are closer to Fellini's style than Hodges.

 Sketches by Fellini and Manara for 'Il Viaggio di G. Mastorna'.